qhr-simon/hello-world/README.md

 # hello-world
-hi the world/n
+hi the world

-you are so beautiful!\n
+you are so beautiful!
-How lucky a sunday for today!/n
+How lucky a sunday for today!